feelsunbreeze/.dotfiles/README.md

 ## Config
 All of the folders go in `~/.config/`.
 (With exception of ohmyzsh folder)
 Place the `.zshrc` at `~/` and the theme file in `~/.oh-my-zsh/themes/`.
+The neofetch ASCII art must be replaced in the neofetch file.
 ## Screenshots
 ![alacritty](/screenshots/alacritty.png)
 ![neofetch](/screenshots/neofetch.png)